xuxw98/ESAM/docs/installation.md

 ## Installation
-The code is tested with Python3.8, Pytorch == 1.13.1, CUDA == 11.6, mmdet3d == 1.4.0, mmcv == 2.0.0, mmdet == 3.2.0 and MinkowskiEngine == 0.5.4.
+The code is tested with Python == 3.8, Pytorch == 1.13.1, CUDA == 11.6, mmdet3d == 1.4.0, mmcv == 2.0.0, mmdet == 3.2.0 and MinkowskiEngine == 0.5.4.
 We recommend you to use Anaconda to make sure that all dependencies are installed correctly.

 **Step 1**: Download and install Miniconda from the [official website](https://docs.conda.io/en/latest/miniconda.html).